ianmilliken/portfolio/content/work/marketplace_strategy_solutions/index.md

 </c-revealer>

 <c-revealer container="true" curtain="true">
-  <p>A contemporary lettermark with sharp edges that conceptually imbues Marketplace's values and services into the shape.
-MSS were formally known as Marketplace Communications, the lettermark was chosen over other concepts because it made the rebrand transition smoother.</p>
+  <p>A contemporary lettermark with sharp edges that conceptually imbues MSS's values and services into the shape.
+MSS were formally known as Marketplace Communications - the lettermark was chosen over other concepts because it made the rebrand transition smoother.</p>
 </c-revealer>

 <c-revealer>